 With the start of the pandemic, Leahy noted how his office was forced to make a quick adjustment.
 “We had to think really quickly and creatively,” he said.
 “We had to figure out new obstacles students would be facing.”

 The Career Development Center added a new section to its web pages and immediately began offering meetings with students via phone and in online meeting platforms.
 Additionally, Leahy said the office ran two or three programs a week to give students a point of access.

 “The job search during the pandemic is very stressful,” said Airika Laguerre (top photo), a biology major who landed a position as a manufacturing associate for COVID vaccine developer Moderna Therapeutics.
 “A lot of companies were going in different directions from positions they had posted or they were going on hiring freezes.
 I really utilized the emails Andrew Leahy would send about companies still hiring during the pandemic.”

 For William Troast, a political science and criminology double major, the situation forced him to reassess his decision to dive into the job market and instead apply to graduate school.
 It was a pivot made easier by an educational approach that emphasizes intellectual flexibility and, once again, was made possible with the help of several mentors, including Sara Polcari, assistant director in the Career Development Center.

 “She always made herself available and was willing to read through all of my documents, making sure that I marketed myself in the best possible way,” Troast said.
-“I ended up not only getting into my top choice school (George Mason University), but I was awarded a fellowship too.
+“I not only ended up getting into my top choice school (George Mason University), but I was awarded a fellowship too.
 Without the Career Development Center’s help I would’ve been completely lost, but they guided me through every step of the process.”